 Niki de Saint Phalle x La Prairie at MoMA PS1

-The Niki de Saint Phalle retrospective currently on view at MoMA PS1 is a celebration of this explosive life, and work produced from the 1960s until the artist’s death in 2002.
+The Niki de Saint Phalle retrospective currently on view for one more week at MoMA PS1 is a celebration of this explosive life, and work produced from the 1960s until the artist's death in 2002.